AnthonyRuffino/web-game/requirements/persistence-phase-2-world-integration.md

 4. Monitor console for persistence messages

 ## Success Criteria
-- [ ] Worlds can be created and loaded from database
+- [x] Worlds can be created and loaded from database
-- [ ] Chunks load with persisted changes applied
+- [x] Chunks load with persisted changes applied
-- [ ] Entity modifications are tracked in database
+- [x] Entity modifications are tracked in database
-- [ ] Cell state caching works correctly
+- [x] Cell state caching works correctly
-- [ ] No performance degradation during normal gameplay
+- [x] No performance degradation during normal gameplay
-- [ ] Database queries are efficient (sub-100ms)
+- [x] Database queries are efficient (sub-100ms)

 ## Next Phase
 Phase 3 will focus on implementing the inventory system and entity harvesting mechanics.

+## Notes
+**Player Position Persistence**: Currently, player position is not being saved/loaded from the database.
+This functionality should be implemented in Phase 3 as part of the character management system.
+The `saveCharacterPosition` method exists in `WorldManager` but is not being called during gameplay.
+This will be one of the easiest ways to verify that database persistence is working correctly.